 For example, if you have built a six-fold accumulator and you’re going into your final selection with five winners, you’re undoubtedly going to be nervous and perhaps doubt your final selection.
-This could be completely irrational however, so having a level head and trusting your initial predictions is vital.
+The final call always comes down to you personally so try to calmly weigh up the offer based on your own circumstances.

 When cashing out in-play, you should ultimately try and get a feel of how the game may go through the general flow of the game.
 If a result starts to go against you, cash-out could be used as damage limitation, while in other cases you might find your selection is in the lead but against the run of play.